 - Led by a Peer Leader who excelled in the class recently and has participated in significant training for leading workshops

 Advantages of participation

-- Strengthen skills and understanding of the subject material for Chemistry and/or Calculus
+- Strengthen skills and understanding of the subject material for your class

 - Develop study skills that carry over to other science and mathematics courses